minimaxir/icon-image/README.md

 # icon-image

-Python script to quickly generate a [Font Awesome](https://fontawesome.com/) icon imposed on a background, mostly intended to be used to steer the usage of a VQGAN + CLIP model generation.
+Python script to quickly generate a [Font Awesome](https://fontawesome.com/) icon imposed on a background, mostly intended to be used to steer the usage of a VQGAN + CLIP model generation, such as with this [Colab Notebook](https://colab.research.google.com/drive/1Foi0mCSE6NrW9oI3Fhni7158Krz4ZXdH?usp=sharing).

 ## Installation